IUCPSS To Strengthen Alumni Associations Across Pakistan, Asia - UrduPoint

 In Pakistan, he said, this precious resource has never been explored to its full capacity, adding this initiative will be greatly helpful in mobilising the alumni to pay back to their respective alma maters through all possible means especially during this critical time when the universities are facing a lot of financial and other difficulties due to COVID-19.

-He said that through this program, the alumni networks of various universities would come closer to one another and would learn from one anothers' knowledge, experiences and expertise aimed at welfare of the students and the universities.
+He said that through this programme, the alumni networks of various universities would come closer to one another and would learn from each other's knowledge, experiences and expertise aimed at welfare of the students and the universities.